lbl-srg/modelica-buildings/userGuide/source/bestPractice.rst

 *Unspecified* means that no equation is declared for :math:`T(t_0)`.
 In this situation, there can be two cases:

-1. If a system model sets the temperature, such as if in the model the heat port of ``vol`` would be connected to a fixed temperature, then
+1. If a system model sets the temperature (i.e. if in the model the heat port of ``vol`` is connected to a fixed temperature), then
    :math:`T(t_0)` of the volume would be equal to the temperature connected to this port.
-2. If a system model does not set the temperature, then the temperature starts at the value ``T(start=Medium.T_default)``, where ``Medium`` is the medium model
+2. If a system model does not set the temperature, then the temperature starts at the value ``T(start=Medium.T_default)``, where ``Medium`` is the medium model.

 .. note::